What is a Writing Coach? [And Do You Need One?]

 - is experienced coaching writers.
 Look at their past clients and the work they have produced.
 Ask to see testimonials from past clients to assess whether they're the right coach for you.

-- knowledgeable about the type of writing you do.
+- is knowledgeable about the type of writing you do.
 If you write fiction, find a coach who specializes in fiction writing

 - is certified by a reputable organization (this could be a university, a coaching institute, or another reputable program)